harmonydata/harmonydata.github.io/content/frequently-asked-questions.md

 ## What do the numbers mean?

 The numbers are the cosine similarity of document vectors.
 The cosine similarity of two vectors can range from -1 to 1 based on the angle between the two vectors being compared.
 We have converted these to percentages.
-We have also used a preprocessing stage to convert positive sentences to negative and vice-versa (e.g. *I feel anxious* -&gt; *I do not feel anxious*).
+We have also used a preprocessing stage to convert positive sentences to negative and vice-versa (e.g. _I feel anxious_ -> _I do not feel anxious_).
 If the match between two sentences improves once this preprocessing has been applied, then the items are assigned a negative similarity.

 ## Does Harmony give p-values?